PokemonGoMap/RocketMap/docs/advanced-install/docker.md

 ## Updating Versions

-In order to update your docker images, you should stop/remove all the current running containers (refer to Stopping the server), pull the latest docker image version, and restart everything.
+In order to update your PokemonGo-Map docker image, you should stop/remove all the current running containers (refer to Stopping the server), pull the latest docker image version, and restart everything.
 To pull the latest image, use the following command:

 ```
 docker pull pokemap/pokemongo-map